Kevin Willis

 Kevin Alvin Willis (born September 6, 1962) is an American former professional basketball player mostly known for playing with the Atlanta Hawks in the National Basketball Association (NBA).
 He was a 7-foot power forward/center.
 Excluding players not yet eligible, he holds the record for most games played among those not in the Naismith Memorial Basketball Hall of Fame.

 Willis is one of fifteen players in NBA history with over 16,000 career points and 11,000 career rebounds.
 He was named to the NBA Eastern Conference All-Star Team in 1992, when he finished the season with a career-high average of 15.5 rebounds a game.
 Willis holds career averages of 12.2 ppg, 8.4 rpg, and 0.9 apg while averaging 27 minutes per game in 21 NBA seasons.
-During his 23 years in the league, Willis won one championship, with the San Antonio Spurs in 2003.
-He shares the second position for most seasons played in the NBA with Robert Parish, Kevin Garnett, and Dirk Nowitzki.
+During his 23 years in the league, he won one championship with the San Antonio Spurs in 2003.
+He shares the third position for most seasons played in the NBA with Robert Parish, Kevin Garnett, and Dirk Nowitzki.

 During the 2004–05 season, Willis was the oldest player in the league at age 42, and he would continue to be until his retirement at the conclusion of the 2006–07 season at the age of 44.

-High school and college
+Ultimately, Willis became the oldest person to play in the NBA (dating back to when the NBA officially formed as an entity in 1949).

+Early life

 Born in Los Angeles, Willis graduated from Pershing High School in Detroit and joined the basketball team in his junior year.

+College career

 Willis played competitively at Jackson College for his freshman season and transferred to Michigan State University, where he would play three seasons as a fashion and textiles major.

 Professional career

-Atlanta Hawks
+Atlanta Hawks (1984–1994)

 He was selected in the 1984 NBA draft by the Atlanta Hawks.
+On March 11, 1986, Willis scored a career-high 39 points and grabbed 21 rebounds during a 128–116 win over the Denver Nuggets.

-He played with the Hawks for nine seasons (plus two games of a tenth season) until 1994.
+In total, he played with the Hawks for nine seasons (plus two games of a tenth season) until 1994.
 Willis teamed with Dominique Wilkins, Spud Webb, and Doc Rivers to frequently guide the Hawks to playoff appearances as well as providing a fierce rebounding presence in the post.
 Near the end of his stint with the Hawks, he and Wilkins were both made team captains.

-Miami Heat
+Miami Heat (1994–1996)

 Willis was traded to the Miami Heat in 1994 for Grant Long and Steve Smith.
-The trade was so badly received in Miami that it indirectly led to the organization seeking to, and eventually succeeding in, hiring Pat Riley to be their new head coach and General Manager.
+Willis' first season was tumultuous, and the trade was so poorly received in Miami that it indirectly led to the organization seeking to, and eventually succeeding in, hiring Pat Riley to be their new head coach and General Manager.

-Golden State Warriors
+Golden State Warriors (1996)

 On the 1996 NBA trade deadline, the Golden State Warriors acquired Willis, along with Bimbo Coles, in exchange for Chris Gatling and Tim Hardaway.

-Houston Rockets
+Houston Rockets (1996–1998)

 Willis signed with the Houston Rockets in 1996.